sajjad-limon/Wordpress-Theme-Development/README.md

 # Wordpress-Theme
-Wordpress theme projects will uploaded here
+Wordpress theme projects will be uploaded here